 We were sitting waiting in the conference room for our course to start.
 It was a marketing seminar for writers.
-Sue sat next to me and somehow we started conversation about the language.
+Sue sat next to me, and somehow we started a conversation about the language.
 She writes poetry and obviously the language is her tool and mastery of it is her paramount objective.
-She writes mainly for children, but after reading her poems I’m amazed how much her work applies to adults.
+She writes mainly for children, but after reading her poems, I’m amazed how much her work applies to adults.
 The most recent poetry collection is titled Not Just for Kids and reaches well beyond the targeted audience of 4th – 8th graders.

 One of the poems got my attention.

 my elders’ thoughtful quotes.

 This lack of zeal for Who, or What